Hadelow History, Family Crest & Coats of Arms

 The ancestry of the name Hadelow dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived near Hadlow, a place-name found in Kent and the West Riding of Yorkshire.
 The place-name Hadlow is derived from the Old English elements hæth, which meant heather, and hlaw, which meant small hill.
 The place-name as a whole means "small hill where the heather grows."
 The original bearers of the name probably lived on or near such a hill.

 Early Origins of the Hadelow family

+The surname Hadelow was first found in Kent at Hadlow, a village in the Medway valley, near Tonbridge which dates back to the Domesday Book where it was listed as Haslow and was held by Richard de Tonebridge.
+By 1235, the village was known as Hadlou.
 Hadlow Castle was built in the late 1780s and is now listed as a Grade I listed country house and tower.
 Hadlow Tower, known locally as May's Folly, is a Victorian Gothic tower, and one of the largest in Britain.

 Important Dates for the Hadelow family

 This web page shows only a small excerpt of our Hadelow research.
 Another 101 words (7 lines of text) covering the years 108 and 1086 are included under the topic Early Hadelow History in all our PDF Extended History products and printed products wherever possible.

 Hadelow Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hadelow have been found, including Hadlow, Hadlo, Hadelow, Hadloe, Hadllow, Hadlowe, Hadlough and many more.

 Early Notables of the Hadelow family (pre 1700)

 More information is included under the topic Early Hadelow Notables in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Hadelow, or a variant listed above:

 Hadelow Settlers in United States in the 17th Century